Rippling/OpenAPIDocs/docs/Submit/development-package.md

 # Partner Development Package

-Use this page to submit your Rippling development package.
+Use this page to submit your Rippling development package to register for a Rippling developer account.
 Once your information has been reviewed, our team will contact the email you provided with the Staging Account Package.

 For more information on getiing started as a partner, or the development package, please see the [partners guide](https://developer.rippling.com/docs/rippling-api/docs/Getting-Started/c-Partners.md).